mediachain/cccoin/README.md

 *Distributed - hiring a thousand guards to protect you with the hope that more is simply better.
 Trustless - ensuring there's always geater monetary benefit to your guards for them to protect you, rather than to accept bribes to harm you.*

+## Tokens

+- **CCCoin (CCC)** - The currency of the CCCoin network.
+It is a ERC20 standard token that can be freely used independently of the CCCoin network.
+- **CCLock (CCL)** - Virtual token of CCCoin that represents locked-up CCC, and can only be slowly disbursed back to its owners over many months in the form of CCC interest bearing payments.
+Meant to incentivize long-term good behavior by certain participants, in addition to rewarding those wanting to make a long term financial commitment to CCCoin.

 ## Technologies

 - **Mediachain** - Metadata storage, metadata search, and metadata organization.